Ogabek-Mustafoev/React_Twitter-Analog/README.md

 <h1 align="center" id="title">Twitter-Analog</h1>

 <p id="description">Twitter-Analog with React Class Component.
-This project is fully responsive on different devices and window sizes.</p>
+This project is fully responsive on different devices and window sizes.
+You can add, remove, like and filter posts.</p>

 <h2>🚀 Demo</h2>